How to spot phishing emails & other nonprofit cybersecurity threats

 How to avoid hijacked or fake websites

 Before clicking on a link, hover your cursor over the URL to view the actual URL.
 Look carefully at each character.
 Letters could be disguised as numbers, for example, 1 and l or 0 and O.

 Additional text in the domain could be a sign of a bad URL.
 For example, none of the domains below would lead you to the authentic fionta.com site.
 Instead, they could lead you to a cybercriminal’s site:

 Use a search engine to find and visit the accurate site to be safe.

 Immediately leave any web page advising you to download browser, security, Java, Adobe, or other software updates.
 If you need to update software, go to the provider’s website.
 Better yet, change your browser and software settings to automatic updates.
 Software updates are critical because they contain security patches.

 Be careful with pop-up boxes, especially the ones advising you to update or install software.
 Don’t click or use the links in pop-up boxes.
 Don’t provide information.
 Close the page.

 Never download free tools unless your IT department or consultant has approved their use.
 Many free tools come with unexpected extras.

-Security software, although necessary, has its limits because most data breaches come through the leaky human firewall.
-A subscription to a simulated phishing email service is a cost-effective way to train staff, especially when you consider the tangible and intangible costs of a data breach.
+Although necessary, security software has limits because most data breaches come through the leaky human firewall.
+A subscription to a simulated phishing email service is a cost-effective way to train staff, especially considering a data breach’s tangible and intangible costs.
 Ask the service if they have a nonprofit discount.